ephreal/flask-statgraph/README.md

-# Flask-Statistics
+# Flask-Statgraph

-Flask-Statistics is an extensions that collects data from requests send to the server to then display statistics like response-time, hits, unique hits, etc.
+Flask-Statgraph is an extensions that collects data from requests send to the server to then display statistics like response-time, hits, unique hits, etc.

 ## Installation
 You can install the extensions with pip: